iolcos/mcp-opencode-bridge/README.md

 ## Available MCP tools

-- One tool per discovered agent (e.g. `implementer`, `reviewer`, `tester`), named after the agent's `.md` file stem — invokes that agent's prompt in a fresh sandbox session.
+- One tool per discovered agent, named after the agent's `.md` file stem — invokes that agent's prompt in a fresh sandbox session.
 - `answer_permission` — resolves a pending permission request (`once` / `always` / `reject`) raised during a run, then resumes it.

 ## Testing